matrix-org/dendrite/WIRING.md

  * Reads the current state of the rooms from the logs to track the intersection of room membership between users.
- * Reads updates to presence from the logs writen by the FS and the CPS.
+ * Reads updates to presence from the logs written by the FS and the CPS.
  * Reads when clients sync from the logs from the Client Sync.
  * Tracks any timers for users.
  * Writes the changes to presence state to the logs.